You don’t need a promotion or a birthday to gather some pals together. Emma Clifton makes the case to celebrate right now, just because.

 There’s a slightly bittersweet poetry to buying a pristine second-hand item – a poetry I know well because most of my furniture has come (via my mum’s eagle eye) from hospice shops over the years.
 You are buying a once-prized possession, kept pristine and perfect by its original owner, only for it to end up in someone else’s hands eventually.
 When I look at my fancy crystal glasses, I wonder who they were bought for and why.
 Were they part of a wedding registry set, bought for a celebration and then kept behind glass for their whole lives, like so much of my grandparents’ ‘good china’ was, only to be sold on when they downsized out of their home?

-After the year we’ve had, I believe there’s a case to be made for getting the ‘special occasion only’ goods out all the time.
-Last Sunday, we had a garden party at our flat and even with all the extra work of setting things up and vacuuming the parts of the house you only do when company is coming, it was a glorious reminder of the power of a celebration.
-I used those fancy crystal glasses for the first time and instead of putting them back in the box, I put them in with my ‘normal’ glasses, so we could use them all the time.
+After the pandemic years we’ve had, I believe there’s a case to be made for getting the ‘special occasion only’ goods out all the time.
+When I used those fancy crystal glasses for the first time, instead of putting them back in the box I put them in with my ‘normal’ glasses, so we could use them all the time.
 Why not?
-What good is it buying nice things if you never use them, if they only end up living in a box for most of their lives?
+What good is it buying nice things if you never use them, if they only end up living in a box?